timreichen/Bundler/README.md

 # Bundler
-A lightweight bundler that transpiles and bundles deno `typescript` files for the web.
+A lightweight bundler that transpiles and bundles for the web.

 ## Why Use Bundler

+- transpiles and bundles files
+- handles extensions and urls in import statements
+- splits dynamic imports to separate files
+- converts css files to `javascript` modules
+- handles css `@import` statements
+- supports css postcss-preset-env *stage 2* and *nesting-rules* by default

+### But there is `deno bundle`…
+Deno offers `deno bundle` to transpile a file to a standalone module.
+This might work in some occations but is limited.
+Bundler works in a similar way to `deno bundle` but splits dynamic imports to separate files and injects paths.

+### File extensions and url imports
 Typescript as of today does throw an error if an import has a `.ts` extension or a url.
 ```ts
 import { foo } from "bar.ts" // Typescript Error